Robotrousers/deep-learning-challenge/README.md

     - AAlphabetSoupCharity_Optimization.ipynb: the Jupyter Notebook file with optimization coding work
     - AlphabetSoupCharity_Optimization.h5: export of the keras model with optimization coding work
     - README.md: Provides an overview of the project structure and its contents
-    - Neural Network Model Report.md: Neural Network Model Report
+    - NN_Model_Report.md: Neural Network Model Report

     Images\
     - deep-learning01.png - deep-learning04.png: screenshots used in the Neural Network Model Report